Written by Aaron R. Winston

 Since the money is advanced as a non-recourse purchase agreement and not a loan(except for residents of some states like Missouri, where it is a pre-settlement loan), it is risk-free.

-That means we, as a pre-settlement funding company, only expect repayment from a portion of the proceeds of the case, which we buy with the cash advanced to you on your legal claim.
+That means we, Express Legal Funding, as a Plano, Texas-based pre-settlement funding company that serves clients in states across the nation, only expect repayment from a portion of the proceeds of the case, which we buy with the cash advanced to you on your legal claim.

 So that means if you saw your case to the end but did not recover a settlement or case proceeds, you get to keep the legal funding you got from us.
 That is what makes lawsuit funding a risk-free financial option for plaintiffs with civil lawsuits and injury cases.